lab5e/mtool/README.md

 - `--repeat` is the repetition interval.
 This is specified with unit, so 1 second is 1s, 10 milliseconds is 10ms etc. (Valid units are ns,ms,s,m,h)
 - `--json` produces JSON output which can be useful if you want to parse the output later.

 ## Examples

 ### Repeatedly read holding register

 This example reads holding register 6 from device id 1 ever 2 seconds and outputs the result as base 16 (hexadecimal).
+The result is output as JSON.

 ```shell
 $ mtool rh --id 1 --addr 6 --base 16 --json --repeat=2s